 Current sensitivity of passive SDs has reached 1 kV/W3 for a uniform ferromagnetic state, but it can be improved to 200 kV/W4 in SDs working in active regime, and to 4 MV/W5 when coupled with bolometric effect.
-The use of alternating voltage-controlled magnetic anisotropy (VCMA) for exciting the magnetization dynamics has shown to be a key ingredient, together with the injection locking, to increase the sensitivity of SDs while also lowering Joule losses.
-Another mean to increase the sensitivity and tunability of SDs is to leverage non-collinear magnetic textures such as magnetic vortices and skyrmions.
-Utility of SDs is to leverage non-collinear magnetic textures such as magnetic vortices and skyrmions.
-Utility of SDs is to leverage non-collinear magnetic textures such as magnetic vortices and skyrmions.
-Utility of SDs have already shown sensitivities in the GHz range of up to 80 kV/W. However, magnetic vortices are non-local textures and their gyrotropic dynamics are highly affected by the pinning distribution.
-This can be avoided by employing skyrmions, since they are localized non-collinear textures, and the spin-diode effect can be linked directly to its breathing mode in MTJs with perpendicular polarizer.
+The use of alternating voltage-controlled magnetic anisotropy (VCMA) for exciting the magnetization dynamics has shown to be a key ingredient, together with the injection locking, to increase the sensitivity of SDs while also lowering Joule losses.^{4,6,7} Another mean to increase the sensitivity and tunability of SDs is to leverage non-collinear magnetic textures such as magnetic vortices and skyrmions.^{8-11} Studies of active vortex-based SDs have already shown sensitivities in the GHz range of up to 80 kV/W.9 However, magnetic vortices are non-local textures and their gyrotropic dynamics are highly affected by the pinning distribution.
+This can be avoided by employing skyrmions, since they are localized non-collinear textures,^{12-16} and the spin-diode effect can be linked directly to its breathing mode in MTJs with perpendicular polarizer.8